-Kelty grew up in Secwepemc territory in the city of Kamloops, BC.
-To this day she loves the desert, although she’s pretty happy to find a home in the lushness of Coast Salish territories.
-Kelty has the honour of being part of the first cohort of the JD/JID Joint Degree Program in Canadian Common Law and Indigenous Legal Orders at the University of Victoria.
-It seems absolutely right that this exciting journey has brought her to MT+Co.
-This year, in addition to the common law curriculum, she’s learned Gitxsan Property Law, Cree Criminal Law, and Anishinaabe Constitutional Law, working transystemically to analyze legal problems from multiple legal perspectives.
+Kelty grew up in Secwepemc territory in the city of Kamloops, BC and is now based in Vancouver, Coast Salish Territories.
+She is part of the first cohort of the JD/JID Joint Degree Program in Canadian Common Law and Indigenous Legal Orders at the University of Victoria.
+It seems right that this exciting journey has brought her to MT+Co.
+In addition to the common law curriculum, she’s learned Gitxsan property law, Cree criminal law, Anishinaabe constitutional law, Coast Salish duties of care, and Tsilhqot’in perspectives on contractual obligations, working transystemically to analyze problems from multiple legal perspectives.
 Before law school, her work took place at the intersection of community engagement, advocacy, and the arts, and she has a Master’s degree in Expressive Arts Therapy from the European Graduate School in Switzerland.
-Kelty looks forward to bringing her creative and people skills to serving clients and communities in the legal field.
+Kelty hopes to bring her creative and people skills to serving clients and communities in the legal field, and to supporting the full recognition and implementation of Indigenous legal orders.
+She understands Canada as a multi-juridical territory of many nations, and that is how she looks forward to practicing law.

 Kelty worked for many years with the Downtown Eastside community in Vancouver, including at a harm reduction centre dedicated to the rights of people who use drugs.
 She had the privilege to learn about the work this community does to fight stigma, transform drug policy, and prevent overdose deaths resulting from the opioid overdose crisis.
 She also has experience with intercultural community-engaged arts practice as a method for community development, resilience, and building bridges between diverse groups of people.
 Kelty believes that this experience gives her a unique lens with which to learn about and support Indigenous legal orders.
 She understands Canada as a multi-juridical territory of many nations, and that is how she hopes to eventually practice law.